HappyHorse 1.0 vs Sora 2: Stealth #1 vs OpenAI's Heavyweight (2026)

 Pricing and Access on Oakgen

 HappyHorse 1.0 runs on Oakgen's AI Video Generator via Oakgen's fal-first provider stack with automatic failover.
 New accounts ship with 1,000 free credits, no credit card.
-Plans start at $9/month.
-One credit pool covers 30+ video models, 35+ image models, music (Suno, Lyria 2), and TTS (ElevenLabs, MiniMax Speech HD).
+Plans start at $9/month — see the full pricing breakdown for credit allocations across tiers.
+One credit pool covers 30+ video models, 35+ image models, music generation (Suno, Lyria 2), and TTS (ElevenLabs, MiniMax Speech HD).

 Earn 25% recurring on every referral.